mit-dci/zkledger/DEVELOPERS.md

 To run experiments, `setup/` contains a testing harness for local and remote tests.

-- `main.go`: contains preset tests (e.g. r50TX_herf where every bank you pass in performs 50 transactions and at the end the Herfindahl index is calculated between them) but also has the flexibility to insert others.
-It also takes in parameters to for a remote testing setup.
+- `main.go`: contains preset tests (e.g. r50TX_herf where every bank
+  you pass in performs 50 transactions and at the end the Herfindahl index is calculated between them) but also has the flexibility to insert others.
+It also can execute tests when servers are on different machines.
 - `apl_env.go`: contains methods to create the environment for zkLedger to execute, either locally or remotely.
 - `keys/`: **DO NOT USE THESE IN PRODUCTION ENVIRONMENTS** contains a collection of 50 bank public/private key pairs for testing.